EmVot/CI2024_lab3/README.md

 ### DFS
 The second uninformed strategy is the DFS (Depth-First-Search).
 This solution always solves the prboblem if a solution exists, but does not guarantee the optimal one.
 This implementation is very resource-consuming in terms of space since it does store the found states in order to avoid repetitions or loops, but it explores all the solutions space only in the worst-case scenario.
+Unfortunatly, due to limited resources the recursive implementation presented is not viable as it reaches the recursion limit preatty soon.

 ## Informed strategy
 ### A*